orefalo/svelte-splitpanes/README.md

 The purpose of this process is both to generate a well formatted changelog, and to make the release process clean as possible, free from human mistakes as much as possible.

-We run stage 3 manually, and not automated on Github Actions, because we don't want to share the NPM tokens with the Github project.
+We run step 3 manually, and not automated on Github Actions, because we don't want to share the NPM tokens with the Github project.

 ### More control about Release Please